 Times are changing, and more and more people opt for less traditional forms of relationships.
 Many South Africans choose to walk down the aisle and get married, but others prefer to live together as “life partners” instead.
 While shacking up together has become more socially acceptable, it’s important to understand the legal implications of choosing to cohabitate, especially if where couple co-own property, share debts and other financial obligations or have kids together.

 What is cohabitation?

-However, if a universal partnership cannot be proven, the private property owned by the cohabitees before cohabitation belongs to the partners separately and there is no community of property.
+In a universal partnership, the couple agrees to share the property obtained before and during their relationship, which is similar to a marriage in community of property.
+However, if a universal partnership cannot be proven, the property belongs to the partners separately, and there is no community of property.

-The best way to protect all parties’ legal rights is by drawing up and signing a cohabitation agreement, which is legally binding and recognised in the courts.
+The best way to protect both partners’ legal rights is by drawing up and signing a cohabitation agreement, which is legally binding and recognised in the courts.
+It comes in handy should the couple decide to end the relationship.

-Essentially, it is a written agreement used by an unmarried couple who are in a long-term relationship.
-This agreement protects their rights and sets out their obligations; it also regulates various aspects such as their living expenses, property, maintenance etc. It comes in handy should the couple decide to end the relationship.
+Essentially, it is a written agreement used by an unmarried couple who are in a loving, long-term relationship.
+This agreement protects their rights and sets out their obligations; it also regulates their living arrangements and various aspects such as their living expenses, property, maintenance etc.

 Legal tip: this is also helpful for those in polyamorous relationships.

 If you are in a cohabiting relationship and need expert legal advice, feel free to get in touch with us for more information.
 You can also download our FREE Co-Habitation Agreement.